topo-gps/ios-manual/en/main/menu.rst

 As you can see in the figure above, the menu contains the following items:

 - :ref:`Maps <sec-change-map>` - If you tap this item, the maps screen will be opened.
-In this screen you can change the current map and buy additional maps.
+In this screen you can :ref:`change the current map <sec-change-map>` and :ref:`buy additional maps <sec-purchase-maps>`.
 - :ref:`Layers <sec-layers>` - If you tap this item, the layers screen will be opened.
 In this screen you can add layers to the map like for example the long distance bicycle route layer.
 - :ref:`Waypoints <sec-wp>` - If you tap this item, the waypoints screen will be opened.
 Here you can manage everything with waypoints like loading them on the map.
 - :ref:`Search <sec-searching>` - If you tap this item you can search addresses and places and enter and scan coordinates.